han-le11/fullstack-projects/README.md

-# example-submission-repository

-You may submit all the exercises of this course into the same repository, or use multiple repositories.
-If you submit exercises of different parts into the same repository, please use a sensible naming scheme for the directories.
+# Fullstack development with React

-One very functional file structure for the submission repository is as follows:
+Repository structure is as follows:

 <pre>
 part0